kulla/2025-04-16-edufeed-prototype/README.md

-# Edufeed protottype
+# Edufeed Prototype

-This repository shows how the edufeed can be used for implementing collaboration in the educational space
+This repository shows how the edufeed can be used for implementing collaboration in the educational space.

+This repo is for showing the edufeed concept in a prototype.
+It works completely in the browser without any backend and simulates the nostr feed in the browser.
+The purpose is for demonstrating the idea.
+One can create multiple accounts in the browser and easily switch between them.

 ## Setup